-Guided Study Groups (GSG) sessions will resume in the fall semester!
+Guided Study Groups (GSG) sessions will begin the week of September 14th.
 Please visit our site in the future for the schedule.
+For immediate assistance consult your faculty and TAs during office hours.

 Guided Study Groups (GSG): Students helping students succeed!